 YOU CAN SUBSTITUTE PORK WITH OTHER MEAT.

-You don’t have to use pork if you don’t wanta too.
-Chicken is good substitute.
+You don’t have to use pork if you don’t want to.
+Chicken is a good substitute.
 I recommend using dark meat like boneless skinless thighs so it’s more tender.

 While you don’t really need a pressure cooker to make lu rou fan, but if you own an electric pressure cooker like Instant Pot, it makes life so much easier.
 It cooks in one pot and I can just set and forget!